Is it true that mental illnesses most often experience exacerbations in spring and autumn?

 Read on the topic:

-1. How to distinguish clinical depression from the spleen
+1. How to distinguish clinical depression from the blues

-2. How to behave with a person with depression.
+2. How to deal with a person with depression.
 Instructions

 Our editors will receive the following text: